vi945786/mixins/readme.md

 ## Transformer API Reference

 This section documents the main public API interfaces and abstract classes in `vi.mixin.api.transformers` and its subpackages.
 These are the core building blocks for custom bytecode manipulation in mixin.
 Implementation details are intentionally omitted; only the API surface is described.

-For a fuller developer-oriented reference with examples and editor contracts see: `docs/transformers_api.md`.

 ### Overview